-Providing IALA with information on legal issues that result, or may result from, providing guidance to the membership in the provision of Marine Aids to Navigation.
+Providing information on legal issues that result, or may result from, providing guidance on the provision of Marine Aids to Navigation.

 Preparing draft documentation/guidelines on items of common concern.

 Identifying where external legal advice may be needed and assisting with the preparation of requests/briefs for such advice and the follow up, as appropriate.